-On completing the programme students should have gained and be able to apply their knowledge of:
+Students will be introduced to the study of the terrestrial, aquatic and atmospheric environment and human interaction with it.
+In particular on completing the programme students should have gained and be able to apply their knowledge of:

-- A1 Fundamental physical and biological processes within global ecosystems and their complexity and inter-relationships - A2 The political, social and economic implications of human interaction with the environment - A3 Human responses to environmental problems at local to global scales including environmental impact assessment and the implications of paradigms of sustainability and sustainable development. - A4 An understanding of legislative and policy frameworks concerned with human interaction with the environment - A5 Measures of biodiversity and strategies for its maintenance at a range of temporal and spatial scales and site visits.
-The global focus and issues of sustainable resource use are taken forward in 'Climatic and Environmental Change' at Stage 2 and 'Climate change and land use' at Stage 3.
-Biodiversity and environmental management (A4-A5) are addressed by specific modules at all Stages.
+- A1 Fundamental physical and biological processes within global ecosystems and their complexity and inter-relationships - A2 The political, social and economic implications of human interaction with the environment - A3 Human responses to environmental problems at local to global scales including environmental impact assessment and the implications of paradigms of sustainability and sustainable development. - A4 An understanding of legislative and policy frameworks concerned with human interaction with the environment - A5 Measures of biodiversity and strategies for its maintenance at a range of temporal and spatial scales

+Throughout the four year programme, the primary mechanism for teaching knowledge and understanding is via lectures supported by case studies.
+These learning outcomes are also developed through fieldwork and case studies and given currency by the use of outside speakers and other practitioners.

+The integrated nature of the global environment (A1, A5) and the structures shaping human interactions with the environment (A2-A4) are introduced in a range of modules at Stages 1 to 3.
+The application of this knowledge is further developed through fieldwork and site visits.
+Biodiversity and environmental management (A4-A5) are also addressed by specific modules at Stages 1 to 3.
+The global focus and issues of sustainable resource use are taken forward in 'Climatic and Environmental Change' at Stage 2 and 'Global Ecosystems and Environmental Services' at Stage 3.
 The practice of environmental science and environmental impact assessment (A3) is introduced in 'Environmental Science Issues' at Stage 1.
-The themes are further developed in 'Environmental Practice' and 'Environmental Assessment and Design' at Stage 2 and in 'Sustainability in theory and practice' at Stage 3.
-These subjects are also developed through fieldwork and case studies and given currency by the use of outside speakers and other practitioners.
+The themes are further developed in 'Environmental Practice' at Stage 2 and in 'Sustainability in theory and practice' and 'Environmental Impact Assessment' at Stage 3.